 Put the lid on, and set the steam release knob to the Sealing position.

-When the cooking cycle ends, turn off the pot and let it naturally release pressure for 20-30 minutes.
+When the cooking cycle ends, turn off the pot and let it sit undisturbed to naturally release pressure for 20 minutes.

 Carefully release the remaining steam manually, using short bursts at first to make sure the soup won't spew out of the steam release knob.
 When all steam is out of the pot, and the pin in the lid drops, open the lid facing it away from you.